dow-mp/mixedmsgs/README.md

 - Planning completed using a private Discord server
 - Idea/language to be used developed by Dow-mp
 - HTML/CSS written by sharkba1t
-- json developed and fetched via Javascript by jlema
+- JSON fetching via Javascript developed by jlema
 - Javascript for animation, randomization, and interactivity developed collaboratively by sharkba1t, Dow-mp, jlema

 ## Built using

 - HTML / CSS